For dedicated LEGO® Education products support reach us @

 What type of batteries can I use in the Hub?

-What type of USB power chargers do you recommend to use for charging the Hub?
+What type of USB power chargers do you recommend using for charging the Hub?

 What is the charging time for the Hub battery?